Loading...

 Cultural Heritage Preservation

-Advances in Archaeology: Integrating UAV-Based Sensors and AI for High-Resolution Analysis of Native American Sites
+Integrating UAV-Based Sensors and AI for High-Resolution Analysis of Native American Sites

 Native American archaeological sites, including effigies, remain poorly understood in terms of their history, construction, and significance.
 Traditional methods of studying these sites, such as direct measurements and excavations, are invasive and can potentially be destructive.
 This project explores synergies between non-destructive remote sensing techniques to document and analyze effigies and archaeological monuments, focusing on surface and subsurface data collections.